Taking a Long, Loving Look at the Real

 “So right from the beginning it’s helpful to always remind yourself that meditation is about opening and relaxing with whatever arises, without picking and choosing.
 It’s definitely not meant to repress anything, and it’s not intended to encourage grasping, either.”

-As we gather in the Circles we are building trust so that we might together “take a long, loving, look at the real” and enter more deeply to name our illusions.
+When we sit together we are building trust so that we might together “take a long, loving, look at the real” and enter more deeply to name our illusions.
 Doing it communally provides the support needed to risk seeing anew and acting accordingly.
 For in Soelle’s words “mysticism and transformation are indissolubly interconnected.”

 Written by Nancy Sylvester, IHM